divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 The function executes the following steps in the following order:

+1. Checks whether the provided `_poolId` is valid.
 1. Checks whether a final value can be submitted, which is only possible when status is "Open" or "Challenged".
 1. Evaluates the current state of the settlement process based on the status of the final reference value (`statusFinalReferenceValue`), the prevailing submission windows and the current `block.timestamp`.
 1. Updates `finalReferenceValue` and `statusFinalReferenceValue` in the contract's storage based on the current state of the settlement process.